Emilio's: Emilio Baglioni

-Born May 4, 1932, in Macchia D'Aboreq, Valle Castellana, Abruzzo, Italy, the son of Domenico Baglioni (1886–1969) an engineer and farmer.
+Born May 4, 1932, in Macchia D'Aboreq, Valle Castellana, Abruzzo, Italy, died December 5, 2021, Las Vegas Nevada, the son of Domenico Baglioni (1886–1969) an engineer and farmer.
 Emilio's mother, Guiseppina Castelli, (1894–1938) died when Baglioni was 6 years old, she left 9 children.
 Baglioni grew up in the poor mountainous part of Abruzzo during World War II.
 When Mussolini's soldiers entered Abruzzo, Baglioni did not want to join the Black Shirts and was running an away when a Black Shirt shot him the leg.
 He fell down and rolled into a ditch.
 When the Black Shirt found him, he pointed his rifle at Emilio with the intent to kill him, a Partisan—member of the Italian resistance movement—shot the Black Shirt and saved Emilio's life.
 When a friendly local lady discovered Baglioni, she took him into her home to care for him.
 Afterwards, he returned to his family in the mountains where his father and brothers avoided Mussolini's fascist indoctrinations.

 After the war, Baglioni moved to Rome where he went to architecture school then two years later he went to San Remo for hotel school and language study where he learned French and German.
 When he finished school, he went to work in Lausanne, Switzerland.
 Several years later, he was offered a job in London, England, where he learned English and worked at the Savoy Hotel.
 On September 23, 1959, he accepted a job offer as host / chef at the Four Seasons Restaurant in New York City.
 While employed at the Four Seasons he met many influential people, among them Jack Warner, of Warner Brothers Studios.
 Baglioni served as president of the California chapter of Ciao Italia, a worldwide organization formed for the purpose of generalizing Italian food, from 1979 to 1984.